Skip to main content

 Behavior

-• Buttons change appearance based on interaction states (hover, focus, active, disabled, loading) to give clear feedback.
+• Buttons provide clear visual feedback for interaction states (hover, focus, active, disabled, loading).

-• Clicking or tapping a button should trigger its action immediately.
+• Clicking or tapping a button triggers its action immediately.

-• Loading state should prevent repeated submissions or clicks.
+• Loading state prevents repeated submissions or accidental double actions.

-• Disabled buttons should look inactive and not respond to interaction.
+• Disabled buttons do not respond to interaction and appear inactive.

-• Icon-only and dropdown buttons should provide the same interactive feedback as text buttons.
+• Icon-only buttons and dropdown buttons must behave consistently with text buttons.

-• Buttons that open menus or dialogs should visually indicate their expanded or collapsed state.
+• Buttons that open menus or dialogs should visually indicate expanded and collapsed states.

 Accessibility